 Emergencies affect every community differently, but you can help your community be prepared and resilient.
 NYC Emergency Management helps local organizations build capacity within their community to prepare for, respond to, and recover from an emergency.
 This includes training classes and events, preparedness and emergency information, preparedness resources for disability, access and functional needs populations, and connecting established community networks to the City's Emergency Operations Center during a disaster.

 Help your community become more resilient!
 Learn about how New York City plans for hazards, how your organization can help your community can create its own emergency plan.

 This toolkit is designed to be a group process.
 You define your own community — successful planning has been done by housing developments, congregations, neighborhoods, etc. Examples of groups that could use the toolkit include:

 Community emergency networks help local communities share information during all phases of emergencies.
 They also help identify community needs and gaps in services and offer a structure for community based emergency planning.
 Through communication, partnerships and education, these networks can be a powerful resource in your community.
-Join the next workshop and take a look at the Community Emergency Planning Toolkit to learn more.

 Learn how New York City plans for specific hazards and what community leaders can do to mitigate impacts of emergencies.
-Take a look at some of our workshop materials below.